Ensure oxygen equipment are ready, Centre asks states as Covid cases spike

-Ensure oxygen equipment are ready, Centre asks states as Covid cases spike2 min read .
-06:47 PM IST
+Ensure oxygen equipment are ready, Centre asks states as Covid cases spike1 min read .
+Updated: 07 Jan 2022, 06:47 PM IST

 - Union Health Secretary Rajesh Bhushan says states or UTs must ensure full utilisation of ECRP-II funds